Cardinal Angelo Bagnasco

 On 29 August 2006 he was appointed Archbishop of Genoa and took possession of the archdiocese on 24 September.
 Two days later, he was elected president of the Ligurian Bishops’ Conference.

-On 7 March 2007, he was appointed by Benedict XVI president of the Italian Bishops’ Conference.
-On 7 March 2012 he was confirmed President of the Italian Bishops’ Conference.
+On 7 March 2007, he was appointed by Benedict XVI as President of the Italian Bishops’ Conference.
+On 7 March 2012 this appointment was confirmed.

 In October 2011, he was elected Vice-President of the Council of European Bishops’ Conferences.

-He participated in the III Extraordinary General Assembly of the Synod of Bishops (October 2014) on The Pastoral Challenges of the Family in the Context of Evangelization and in the XIV Ordinary General Assembly on The Vocation and Mission of the Family in the Church and Contemporary World (October 2015).
+He participated in the third Extraordinary General Assembly of the Synod of Bishops (October 2014) on The Pastoral Challenges of the Family in the Context of Evangelization and in the fourteenth Ordinary General Assembly on The Vocation and Mission of the Family in the Church and the Contemporary World (October 2015).

-On October 8th, 2016, he was elected President of the Council of the Bishops' Conferences of Europe (Ccee).
+On 8 October 2016, he was elected President of the Council of the Bishops’ Conferences of Europe (CCEE).

 Created and proclaimed Cardinal by Benedict XVI in the consistory of 24 November 2007, of the Title of Gran Madre di Dio.